noelle

 noelle: a desktop and mobile app that resurfaces saved resources when they're relevant, without requiring designers to remember they exist

-Onboarding that details all the key features
+Onboarding that introduces all the key features

 Skippable, with the ability to go back at any step.